tagohd/mono/Characters/Luke's Noble Steed.md

 >Technically, she belongs to [[The Mothers Campbell|his parents]], but she's effectively Luke's horse.
 His parents may have their own horse(s).
 (Luke's parents must be pretty rich then.)

 [[Ednathrallor Verdensmorder|Edna]] is in love with her, but she can't reciprocate because she's a horse.

+sudoMajor:: The horse pines for another mare, and the dragon pines for a horse.
+The horse also pines to be nowhere near dragons.
+This, too, is yuri.
+#majorChange #unseenByLun
+Priority:: 1

 %%
 sudoMinor:: Answered an unanswered question.
 (Who owns Pauline?)